fanyange/fanyange.github.io/README.md

 This is my blog repository.
-Please visit <http://blog.fanyange.com> to see the site.
+Please click link <http://blog.fanyange.com> to visit the site.